tromey/spidermonkey-unwinder/README.md

 # Display

-The function name, and perhaps other information, will be displayed using a frame filter.
+The function name, and perhaps other information, are displayed using a frame filter.
+Currently this just shows the frame type, but not the name or anything else.

 # SpiderMonkey Changes